ASalem404/ASalem404/README.md

 <h1 align="center">Hi there, I'm Ahmed! 👋</h1>
-<h4 align="center">I'm a passionate software engineer with a strong focus on backend development.
+<h4 align="center">I'm a passionate software engineer with a strong focus on backend development and serverless computing.
   AWS Certified Developer Associate.
-Constantly exploring cloud computing and scalable architectures.
-  Excited to build efficient, innovative solutions and contribute to impactful projects..</h4>
+Enthusiastic about building scalable, efficient systems and leveraging cloud technologies to deliver impactful solutions.</h4>